 Our instruments, probe devices and Equipment (ladders, tools, etc.) are cleaned at the end of every day.

 In addition, we are now offering ZOOM video conferencing to discuss our report findings and providing consultations to review contractor’s proposals/scopes of work.

 THANK YOU FOR YOUR VALUED BUSINESS AND CONTINUED SUPPORT!
 STAY SAFE!

 Welcome to Stucco Inspections by Michael Angelo Masonry, LTD

 Established in 1987 in Bucks County, Pennsylvania, we offer forensic testing of Stucco & Adhered/Manufactured veneer systems, as well as Masonry Consulting, Planning and Project Management.

-With over 30 years of custom and historic masonry experience, coupled with National Inspection and Instructor certifications achieved with the EPA, Exterior Design Institute (EDI) and GAF, we aim to educate our clients on stucco problems and solutions.
+With over 30 years of custom and historic masonry experience, coupled with Inspection and Instructor certifications achieved with the EPA, Exterior Design Institute (EDI) and GAF, we aim to educate our clients on stucco problems and solutions.
 With progressive industry education, we continue to keep our clients up-to-date with the latest inspection methods and communication of emerging marketplace trends.

 Our certifications include:

 - PAREX National Certified Stucco Applicator